-- 1. In cases which also involve a concern or allegation of abuse against a staff member, see Part Four of KCSIE 2023 - 2.
-Early help means providing support as soon as a problem emerges at any point in a child's life.
+^{2.} Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from coordinated early help, an early help inter-agency assessment should be arranged.
-Chapter One of Working Together to Safeguard Children
+See Working Together to Safeguard Children for further guidance.